 Links, graphics, and hypertext folding…

 Are all being developed in the current release to relate reports to real time data streams and to client connections.
 Some of these are now evident as you use the pre-release.
 You will see the console log details are somewhat cleaner due to the ability to use style sheets.
+As the visual content of several reports has grown as well, systems to pause the display for updated content has also been added.

 Further Banned User Control Details